esilgard/argos_nlp/README.md

 	* -ml = machine learning flag, this defaults to 'n' which means the engine will not require the language models needed to run the machine learning algorithms
 	* -a = algorithm flag, this defaults to 'y', which means the engine will run appropriate algorithms.
 If input parameter == 'n', then the engine will simply output text and tsv files.

-- global_strings.py
-	a set of string variables used in various scripts in this directory
+- global_strings.py: a set of string variables used in various scripts in this directory

-- make_text_output_directory.py
-	a python script to create a directory for output text files (the directory location is expected to match the input file name location)
+- make_text_output_directory.py: a python script to create a directory for output text files (the directory location is expected to match the input file name location)

-- metadata.json
-	a json document that houses all the relevant metadata for all document types, tables, fields, etc. This data is used to parse output and population dropdown fields in the user interface
+- metadata.json: a json document that houses all the relevant metadata for all document types, tables, fields, etc. This data is used to parse output and population dropdown fields in the user interface

-- metadata.py
-	a script to create a dictionary/json object that lists relevant metadata for the batch run (potential fields values, etc)
-	this document and disease group specific metadata (full version read in from metadata.json) will be used to population dropdowns in the front end/abstraction LabKey interface
+- metadata.py: 	a script to create a dictionary/json object that lists relevant metadata for the batch run (potential fields values, etc) this document and disease group specific metadata (full version read in from metadata.json) will be used to population dropdowns in the front end/abstraction LabKey interface

-- nlp_engine.py
-	the primary script for the natural language processing engine.
+- nlp_engine.py: the primary script for the natural language processing engine.
 This requires a set of flagged command line arguments as well as the command_line_flag file which gives their mappings, and input document(s)

-- output_results.py
-	output the final JSON object to the location specified by the command line -o flag
+- output_results.py: output the final JSON object to the location specified by the command line -o flag

-- version
-	a text file with the version number which is automatically updated by the post commit hook script
+- version: a text file with the version number which is automatically updated by the post commit hook script

-- schema.json
-	a json schema that dictates the appropriate output format for the engine (currently validation is an offline process)
+- schema.json: 	a json schema that dictates the appropriate output format for the engine (currently validation is an offline process)

-- fhcrc_pathology
-	directory of modules for processing pathology reports
+- fhcrc_pathology: a directory of modules for processing pathology reports
+- fhcrc_cytogenetics: a directory of modules for processing cytogenetics reports